Non-standard Platforms

 Stevedore pallet

-Although some non-standard handling items like the stevedore pallet and the stillage are popular, there seem to be no standards to cover their construction.
+Although some non-standard handling items like the stevedore pallet, furniture pallet, the stillage and glass (A-frame) stillage are popular, there are no BS or EN standards to cover their construction.
 PalletLink have collected the most common construction details for some of these and put them into various Datasheets, some follow, some can be found using QUICK SEARCH.
+These items are not part of our normal remit as the ground rules for size, hazards and safety factors are not agreed in any published official standards.

 For Downloading...